dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/mdkmain.png)

-Skim through the code, you'll find the code generator left comments that you put your own code inbetween.
+Skim through the code, you'll find the code generator left tons of comments.
 As a rule:

 ### ALWAYS PUT YOUR CODE BETWEEN `/* USER CODE BEGIN */` AND `/* USER CODE END */`

-This way, your code will be preserved during subsequent STM32Cube code regenerations.
-You can use the built-in editor, however if you prefer using an external editor you might want to [turn on the file auto-reload](mdk_auto_reload.md).
+This way, if you regenerate the code after making changes in STM32CubeMX, your own code will be preserved, while everything outside will be overwritten.

 Let's take a look at the `main()` function.